Back to index

 Goal & Core Rules

-Rearrange the tiles by sliding them into the empty space until the target picture or numeric order is achieved.
+Rearrange the tiles by sliding them into the empty space until the numeric order is restored.

 • The board has one empty space; only tiles adjacent to it can move into the gap.